ShawnMilo/suchen/README.rst

 ======

 ``suchen`` is a search script for finding text very quickly within files.
-It is intended to be used similarly to ack-grep, but should run faster.
+It is intended to be used similarly to ack-grep, but without the need to install anything (good for users without sudo privileges).
 Case-insensitive matching can be done by passing ``-i`` as an argument.

 Like ack-grep, an advantage over basic grep is that you can search only